cosmos/gex/readme.md

         host to connect (default "localhost")
   -p int
         port to connect (default 26657)
-  -s    use SSL for connectio
+  -s    use SSL for connection
 ```

 ## Preview